Updated June 7, 2023

-Succession vs Replacement - Which Planning is Best?
-(Latest)
+Succession Planning vs Replacement Planning

-Succession Planning vs Replacement Planning – Ask the CEO of a company to define succession planning and there’s a good chance that he/she will confuse it with replacement planning.
+Ask the CEO of a company to define succession planning, and there’s a good chance that he/she will confuse it with replacement planning.
 But the fact is, they are different from each other.

 The top management in most leading companies has realized that it’s wiser to go beyond the traditional tenets of replacement planning and focus on succession planning.
-This helps to build a long-term viability and sustainability of the organization.
+This helps to build the long-term viability and sustainability of the organization.

-Succession Planning vs Replacement Planning Infographics
+Head-to-Head Comparison Between Succession Planning vs Replacement Planning (Infographics)

-Indications of succession planning
+Indications of Succession Planning

 Some of the common symptoms are as follows.

 There are three reasons to devise a succession plan in an organization.
-Identifying the replacement for a CEO or other top managers, is only a part of the reasons.
+Identifying the replacement for a CEO or other top managers is only a part of the reasons.
 The reasons are as under.